Arches National Park: History

 A succession of government investigators examined the area, in part due to confusion as to the precise location.
 In the process, the name Devils Garden was transposed to an area on the opposite side of Salt Valley that includes Landscape Arch, the longest arch in the park.
 Ringhoffer's original discovery was omitted, while another area nearby, known locally as the Windows, was included.
 Designation of the area as a national monument was supported by the Park Service in 1926 but was resisted by President Calvin Coolidge's Interior Secretary, Hubert Work.
 Finally, in April 1929, shortly after his inauguration, President Herbert Hoover signed a presidential proclamation creating the Arches National Monument, consisting of two comparatively small, disconnected sections.
 The purpose of the reservation under the 1906 Antiquities Act was to protect the arches, spires, balanced rocks, and other sandstone formations for their scientific and educational value.
-The name Arches was suggested by Frank Pinkely, superintendent of the Park Service's southwestern national monuments, following a visit to the Windows section in 1925.
+The name Arches was suggested in July 1925 by Frank Pinkley, superintendent of the Park Service's southwestern national monuments, following a visit to the Windows section.

-In late 1938, President Franklin D. Roosevelt signed a proclamation that enlarged the Arches to protect additional scenic features and permit the development of facilities to promote tourism.
+In November 1938, President Franklin D. Roosevelt signed a proclamation that expanded the monument by 29,160 acres to 33,680 acres, bringing Delicate Arch within its boundaries.
 A small adjustment was made by President Dwight Eisenhower in 1960 to accommodate a new road alignment.

 In early 1969, just before leaving office, President Lyndon B. Johnson signed a proclamation substantially enlarging the Arches.
 Two years later, President Richard Nixon signed legislation enacted by Congress, which significantly reduced the total area enclosed, but changed its status.
 Arches National Park was formally dedicated in May 1972.

 In 1980, vandals attempted to use an abrasive kitchen cleanser to deface ancient petroglyphs in the park, prompting park officials to recruit physicist John F. Asmus, who specialized in using lasers to restore works of art, to use his technology to repair the damage.
 Asmus "zapped the panel with intense light pulses and succeeded in removing most of the cleanser".
 In 2016, there was another vandalism event on Frame Arch in the park, where a section of the rock was carved out.
 Due to advances in technology, in 2018 the arch was repaired through color match and modern infilling methods.